 Title IX, Education Amendments of 1972

 Southern Oregon University is an institution that maintains a commitment to diversity and inclusion which includes diversity of sex, gender, and gender identity or expression.
-Provisions, such as Title IX, that prohibit sex and gender discrimination, are still very necessary to counter discriminatory acts that occur on many campuses including our own.
-To resolve these disparities, we comply with Title IX by designating the following individuals to serve as the University Title IX Coordinator and University Deputy Coordinators:
+Provisions,such as Oregon HB 3415 and Title IX, that prohibit sex and gender discrimination, are still very necessary to counter discriminatory acts that occur on many campuses including our own.
+To resolve these disparities, we comply with both state and federal law by designating the following individuals to serve as the University Equity Grievance and Title IX team members:

 Dr. Jody Waters

 Associate Provost &Deputy Title IX Coordinator

 Dean of Students & Deputy Title IX coordinator